-Palestinian patients on way to Egypt as Rafah crossing opens after 9 months
+Palestinian patients enter Egypt as Rafah crossing opens after nine months

 Analysis: Hamas has been hit hard by Israel, but is not out in Gaza

-Egyptian television showed Palestinian Red Cross ambulances pulling up to the crossing gate, and several children being brought out on to stretchers and being transferred to ambulances on the Egyptian side.
+Egyptian television showed Palestinian Red Cross ambulances pulling up to the crossing gate, and several children being brought out on stretchers and transferred to ambulances on the Egyptian side.

 Many of the patients are suffering from chronic diseases, including cancer, and have been unable to get treatment during Israel’s 15-month war.